 - For each of a plurality of entities of the first entity type, generating a combined search query that includes the first search query and a name of the entity;

-I’ve been doing a number of entity audits for clients looking for and identifying the use of entities on a site, and entities that should be included on those sites.
+I’ve been doing several entity audits for clients looking for and identifying the use of entities on a site, and entities that should be included on those sites.

 Getting a sense of the attributes that are associated with those entities is also an important element, as are entities that might appear in search results as related entities.